papaj2139/trans/README.md

 * prints predefined larger sizes:
     ```bash
+    trans tiny
+    trans medium
     trans big
     trans huge
+    trans banner
     ```
+    * tiny, small, medium, big: fixed width and height preset
-    * `huge`: by default attempts to fill your terminal's width uses a fixed height (34 lines) and will warn you if your terminal window appears too small vertically asking if you want to proceed
+    * huge, banner: attempt to fill your terminal's width and use a predefined height
+    * huge (and other presets if a large custom height is specified) will warn you if your terminal window appears too small vertically and ask if you want to proceed

 **custom Dimensions (using flags):**